VLoorenDeJong/ProjectProgressApplications/README.md

 * Add time to the project in three catagories (Theoretical/Practical/General)
 * Create a project tree with sub projects
 * Set the projetc status(ToDo/Doing/Done)

+### Future plans
+* Statiatic reports of a corporate level
+* Adding comments to a time unit
+* User sign in
+* Multiple users
+* Add a picture to the project
+* Indication why a project can not be removed
+* Character limit on text fields
+* Adding a SQL database option

 ### Known bugs
 * Beginner front end code